 Treating The Condition

-If you’ve suffered from gynaecomastia for a long time or the condition hasn’t responded well to other treatments, and it’s causing you a lot of anxiety or depression, a GP may refer you to an experienced cosmetic surgeon to discuss the possibility of surgery.
+If you’ve suffered from gynaecomastia for a long time or the condition hasn’t responded well to other treatments, a GP may refer you to an experienced surgeon to discuss the possibility of surgery.
 Gynecomastia surgery involves the surgical correction of overdeveloped or enlarged breasts in men.
-During the procedure, liposuction is performed to remove excess fatty tissue and the breast gland tissue.
+During the procedure, liposuction is performed to remove excess fatty tissue.
 A surgeon will also cut the gland out through a small incision around the bottom of the areola.
-The leads to a noticeable reduction in breast size, decreased saggy skin and an improvement in the chest contours.
+This usually leads to a noticeable reduction in breast size and an improvement in the chest contours.
 The good news is that this procedure is generally safe, and the risks are few.
 The downtime for recovery is also usually minimal.
-For a lot of patients, the procedure restores self-confidence, reduces anxiety and provides patients with a chest that is considered more “manly.”
+For a lot of patients, it provides a chest that is considered more “manly.”

 Do You Need Our Help?

 When choosing a surgeon, it’s important to go with a practice that specialises in gynaecomastia surgery.
-Dr Bernard Beldholm has performed hundreds of gynecomastia surgeries on men who are eager to regain their self-confidence.
+Dr Bernard Beldholm has performed hundreds of gynecomastia surgeries on men.
 He and his friendly staff are dedicated to helping patients reach their cosmetic goals.
 Contact us today to find out we can help you.
 If you have any questions or would like to book an appointment, call us at (02) 4934 5700.